jluo-bgl/Self-Driving-Car-Behavioral-Cloning/README.md

 Lots of blog / repositories in internet just show you their final result, but how did they reach their beautiful final result is really the most important part for a learner point of view.

-This repository arms to help me as a newbie and helps you who is learning deep learning to
+This repository arms to help me as a newbie and helps you who is learning deep learning

 1. Easy to experiment, from simply apply CNN model to very complex data augment 2, Reproducible, every bad result we keep it reproducible so that we know we made a mistake buy what reason
 3. Visualise what's going on